paveldaria/BankingApplication/README.md

 You can see more authentication credentials in the database.

 Below you can see some views of the application:

 Log in View

 ![Login](https://github.com/paveldaria/BankingApplication/assets/57196003/4e63a8ef-c4f2-48ba-87ac-d8bfba05a4d8)

 Admin View:
-Create Clients
+Create Client

 ![Admin_CreateClient](https://github.com/paveldaria/BankingApplication/assets/57196003/da1239b7-b4a6-4cb7-9dd3-fde46118e433)